Main / Edit / History / / Users Area

 }

-In the fourth line we connect the regular expression /number/(\d+) to the member function number of this instance that receives std::string as parameter, and 1st captured subexpression is passed to it (note the parameter 1 that represents the 1st subexpression as a parameter)
+In the fourth line we connect the regular expression /number/(\d+) to the member function number of this instance that receives std::string as parameter, and the 1st captured subexpression is passed to it (note the parameter 1 that represents the 1st subexpression as a parameter)

 Description